-What makes this slow cooker chicken curry recipe so easy?
+What makes this recipe so easy?
 You don’t need to brown the chicken!
 You just add all the ingredients to the slow cooker and leave it alone for a few hours.
-Just what you need on a busy week night when you’re busy juggling about 10 different plates.
+Just what you need on a hectic weeknight when you’re busy juggling about 10 different plates!

 - boneless, skinless chicken breasts/chicken fillets.
 If you wanted to use boneless chicken thighs, that would also work great.